-The Company's property interests in Mexico and USA make it subject to foreign currency fluctuations and inflationary pressures which may adversely affect the Company's financial position, results of operations and cash flows.
+The Company's property interests in Mexico, Peru and USA make it subject to foreign currency fluctuations and inflationary pressures which may adversely affect the Company's financial position, results of operations and cash flows.
 The Company is affected by changes in exchange rates between the Canadian Dollar and foreign functional currencies.
 The Company does not invest in foreign currency contracts to mitigate the risks.
 The Company's exploration program, some of its general and administrative expenses and financial instruments denoted in a foreign currency are exposed to currency risk.
-A 10% change in the Mexican peso and US dollar over the Canadian dollar would change the results of operations by approximately \$5,300.
+A 10% change in the Mexican peso, Peruvian nuevo sol and US dollar over the Canadian dollar would change the results of operations by approximately \$51,000.